ierton/nixrc/README.md

 nix-dev-revision-latest
 -----------------------
-Determines latest commits for which the system was built by Hydra successfully.
+Determines commits which were used by Hydra to build the newest available system.

 nix-dev-update
 --------------
 Does many things:
 * Updates nixos and nixpkgs from the origin/master
 * Determines right commits in both repos to base upon
-* Rebases 'local' branches in both repos upon new base, saving current local as local-$oldbase
+* Rebases 'local' branches in both repos upon new bases, saving current 'local' as 'local-$oldbase'